pranshugaba/hugo-website/content/thoughts/twenty-thousand-leagues/index.md

 {{< /note >}}
 -->

+I read the book Twenty Thousand Leagues under the Sea, originally published in French as *Vingt mille lieues sous les mers* by Julese Verne.
+I read an English translation by MTB (full name?).
+My copy of the book was 450 pages long, and it took me around 2 weeks to finish reading it.

+This story was written and published serially.
+A new chapter would be released every fortnight from March 1869 to June 1870.
+As a consequence, the format of this story is not unlike a TV serial you would see nowadays.
+Each chapter (or episode) ends on a cliffhanger, and didn't have much reference to the chapters before it.

 {{< note title="Warning" >}}
 Spoilers for this book lie ahead.
 {{< /note >}}

-Consisting of about 450 pages, I finished reading this in 2 weeks.
-Being a serialized story, I found that each chapter would end on a cliff hanger and didn't have much reference to the chapters before it.

 It took me a long time to realize that a league is in fact a unit of length.
 It is about three miles or about 4.82 kilometers.
 It is roughly the distance one can walk in an hour.